katesnelson/RuralityIndex/content/project/counties/index.md

 ---

-The county CARR data in .csv and STATA .dta format and the metadata for these files can be downloaded [here](https://ruralityindex.netlify.app/uploads/county_carr_public_rescale_091324.zip).
+The county CARR data in .csv and STATA .dta format, and the metadata for these files, can be downloaded [here](https://ruralityindex.netlify.app/uploads/county_carr_public_rescale_091324.zip).
 This data will also be published and available for download at the long-term data repository [Zenodo](https://zenodo.org/records/8072187).

 A file containing the basic descriptive analysis and visualizations provided below can be downloaded [here](https://ruralityindex.netlify.app/uploads/countycarr.html).